kredati/cin3010s20/syllabus.0.1.md

 Each week, the reading is due on the day under which it appears.
 I have endeavoured to edit as much as I can to keep the material manageable(ish).
 I have failed in this endeavour some weeks.
 (This process is ongoing; as of right now, this is a document still in process.)

 Readings will either be made available with direct links to library resources or by PDF on our course Slack team.
+Readings will be made available at least a week before the meeting in which they are due; but if I make a mistake and miss uploading something, or if you have technical issues with a reading, please let me know ASAP so I can rectify the situation.

 I have, in each week, compiled extensive "recommended" readings.
 These recommended readings are not necessarily all in the same category.
 Some are additional resources on similar topics, as resources to deeper research.
 Some are helpful background reading for students who do not have preparation in some aspect of the course.
-These may or may not be made available by Scott, but if you have difficulty finding anything that's listed here, contact Scott, and he'll help.
+Some are theoretical developments or grace notes.
+These may or may not be made available by Scott here or on the course Slack, but if you have difficulty finding anything that's listed here, contact him, and he'll help.

 ### Schedule
 #### Week 1, Jan.
 6 & 8: Introduction, and Modernism against System